marisarpo/horizons-week02/day2/5_horello/README.md

 Let's get started.
 Load up the skeleton HTML file in your web browser.
 You should see something that looks like [this][ss-01a].
 It's pretty
 sparse: a lovely white canvas for your boundless creativity!
-In this phase, we're going to complete the basic page styling: body, header, and board, and we're going to add the first page element.
+In this part, we're going to complete the basic page styling: body, header, and board, and we're going to add the first page element.

-Read the [specs] and add the appropriate CSS properties to the [skeleton CSS] file (look for the PHASE 1 comments).
-Then look for the PHASE 1 tag in the [skeleton HTML] file and add the "Add a list..." button.
+Read the [specs] and add the appropriate CSS properties to the [skeleton CSS] file (look for the PART 1 comments).
+Then look for the PART 1 tag in the [skeleton HTML] file and add the "Add a list..." button.
 See if you can figure out which combination of HTML tags and CSS classes you need for this element.
 Here's a hint: when in doubt, use a `div`.